marchn3/RTM-2023-Reactor-Sim/README.md

 # RTM-2023-Reactor-Sim
-Contains code for a simulation of the neutronics in a 2D heterogeneous nuclear reactor core, developed for RPI RTM 2023.
+This repository contains the code and documentation for simulating neutronics in the Biblis 2D reactor using diffusion theory.
+The project focuses on criticality analysis, neutron flux distributions, and leakage rate calculations for a simplified 2D representation of the Biblis Nuclear Power Plant reactor core.